sassquad/androidz-redux/README.md

 * `DROID1.bas` - if `PAGE` is not at &1100, the program reruns to prevent data corruption, while the file assembles some code for printing of the player character.
 Additionally, the map, graphics and assigned colours are also committed to specific areas of memory (&2764, &27DD and &950 respectively). `HIMEM` is then set to just below the location of the map data, before `DROID2.bas` is run.
 * `DROID2.bas` - the main game code.
 The code is relocated in memory to run at &E00, before switching to MODE 2, and again, ensuring `HIMEM` remains at &2764, to prevent level data corruption.
 When the game ends, `*DISC` is set, which raises the `PAGE` back to &1900, before your score is assigned to memory address &900, and `DROID3.bas` is run.
 * `DROID3.bas` - this issues some text based on your percentage score, retrieved from memory address &900.
 When you play again, `PAGE` is set back to &1100, before running `DROID2.bas` to run the game.
+* `DROID2_annotated.bas` - this is a fully annotated version of the game code.
+With the inclusion of this file, the `DROID2.bas` file is much harder to read, as it has been compressed using the `basictool` executable, from this version.
+I may add further code explanations over time, and use it to find better methods of coding, that may yield speed increases or extra memory to add new features or improve existing ones.

 ## How to build from source